menu

 7:30AM

 A tuk tuk picked us up from our base at Sorya Guesthouse (an 8-room guest house starting at just 8 USD/night sitting on the banks of the Mekong) as the sun was rising over the river.
 The air was still cool and the mist was rising off the water.
-We rode north for just under an hour on orange dirt roads, occassionally stopped by crossing Kor Khmer cattle, to an entry point in the river.
+We rode north for just under an hour on orange dirt roads, occasionally stopped by crossing Kor Khmer cattle, to an entry point in the river.
 After meeting our local guide, we packed our things into a dry bag and descended a small concrete ramp to a muddy bank where the kayak was waiting.

 Sorya guesthouse kratie cambodia.png